Home Cocktails Homemade Liqueur Coffee Liqueur

 Coffee Liqueur Variations

-Spiced Coffee Liqueur Incorporates spices like cinnamon and nutmeg for a warm, spiced twist on the traditional recipe.
-Swap: Add 1 tsp cinnamon and 1/2 tsp nutmeg to the simmering mixture.
+Spiced Coffee Liqueur Incorporates warm spices for a more complex flavor profile, perfect for the fall and winter months.
+Swap: Add 1 teaspoon of cinnamon and 1/2 teaspoon of nutmeg during the simmering process.

 Pairs Well With